-Of the over 900 million internet users in China, 83% of those used search engines (as of March 2020) – that’s a whopping 750 million people.
+Of the over 979 million internet users in China, 78% used search engines (as of September 2021) – that’s over 771 million people.
 Just as in the West, Chinese internet users frequently turn to search engines to gauge trends and research products, which is why it’s so important for brands wanting to break into the Chinese market to have a strong presence on Chinese search engines.

 The first thing to be aware of is that Chinese search engine marketing is quite different to Western search engine marketing.
 For one thing, Google is not accessible within China’s Great Firewall.
 Instead, China has its own unique landscape of search engines.